haithamelmengad/algorithms/questions/js.md

 1. What is node and how does it change how you use JavaScript?
 1. What's the difference between node and JavaScript in the browser?
 1. What's the difference between node and express?
+1. Where are variables declared with `var` in Node module visible?
 1. What is `npm`?
   - What is a _"module"_?
   - What are _"dependencies"_?
 Why is knowing about them important?